 Explanation:

-A. Incorrect.
-The piston does not transfer energy to the gas; the gas does work on the piston.
+A. The piston does not give energy to the gas.

-C. Incorrect.
-The piston does not do work on the gas; the gas does work on the piston during expansion.
+C. The piston does not do work on the gas.

 16. In the diagram above, a force of 125 N moves a load from point A to B in 2 minutes.
 Calculate the power expended.